dubiousjim/yagh/Backends.md

     ./.git/hooks
     ./.git/branches

-It looks like a bunch of Mercurial commits were copied over, but when `hg-git` tried to fast-forward the `master` branch, it failed.
+It looks like a bunch of Mercurial commits were copied over, but when `hg-git` tried to "fast-forward" the `master` branch, it failed.
 That's because this was a fresh Git repository and the `master` ref hadn't yet been created.
 Let's start over with that reference in place:

     $ cd ~/repo && rm -rf test5 && cp -a test{3,5} && cd test5